noahzn/Lite-Mono/README.md

 ## Training
 #### dependency installation
     pip install 'git+https://github.com/saadnaeem-dev/pytorch-linear-warmup-cosine-annealing-warm-restarts-weight-decay'

+#### preparing pre-trained weights
+From this [table](#kitti) you can also download weights of backbone (depth encoder) pre-trained on ImageNet.

+Click 'yes' on a row to download specific pre-trained weights.
+The weights are agnostic to image resolutions.

 #### start training
     python train.py --data_path path/to/your/data --model_name mytrain --num_epochs 30 --batch_size 12 --mypretrain path/to/your/pretrained/weights  --lr 0.0001 5e-6 31 0.0001 1e-5 31

 #### tensorboard visualization
     tensorboard --log_dir ./tmp/mytrain

+## Make Your Own Pre-training Weights On ImageNet
+Since a lot of people are interested in training their own backbone on ImageNet, I also upload my pre-training [scripts](lite-mono-pretrain-code) to this repo.

 ## Citation